 - 2 cups raw cashews

 - 3/4 cup key lime juice

-- Combine all ingredients in food processor and blend until well-combined.
+- Add remaining ingredients to food processor and blend until well-combined.

 Keywords: fat bomb, keto fat bomb, keto dessert, low-carb fat bomb, fat bombs, paleo keto, paleo keto fat bombs